 We have funded our operations primarily through private sales of common stock, preferred stock, convertible notes and through licensing agreements.
 Our principal source of liquidity is cash and cash equivalents.
-Royalty revenues provided limited funding for operations during the three months ended March 31, 2011.
-As of March 31, 2011, our cash and cash equivalents were \$6,174,000 and our net cash burn rate for the three months ended March 31, 2011, was approximately \$295,000 per month.
-As of March 31, 2011, our working capital deficit at March 31, 2011 represented an increase of \$2,364,000 as compared to our working capital deficit as of December 31, 2010 of \$6,136,000.
-The increase in the working capital deficit at March 31, 2011 represented and for the principal amount of \$5.5 million which is due September 13, 2011.
+Royalty revenues and product sales provided limited funding for operations during the six months ended June 30, 2011.
+As of June 30, 2011, our cash and cash equivalents were \$4,346,000 and our net cash burn rate for the six months ended June 30, 2011, was approximately \$436,000 per month.
+As of June 30, 2011, our working capital deficit was \$8,400,000.
+Our working capital deficit at June 30, 2011 represented an increase of \$2,264,000 as compared to our working capital deficit as of December 31, 2010 of \$6,136,000.
+The increase in the working capital deficit at June 30, 2011 reflects six months of net operating costs and \$2,750,000 convertible note reclassified as long-term.
+As of June 30, 2011, we had one convertible note outstanding in the principal amount of \$5.5 million which was due September 13, 2011.
+On July 12, 2011, we announced that we signed an agreement to restructure the outstanding \$5.5 million convertible note (See Footnote 7 - Subsequent Events).

-As of May 16, 2011, we did not have enough capital to achieve our long-term goals.
+As of August 15, 2011, we did not have enough capital to achieve our long-term goals.
 If we raise additional funds by selling equity securities, the relative equity ownership of our existing investors will be diluted and the new investors could obtain terms more favorable than previous investors.
 A failure to obtain necessary additional capital in the future could jeopardize our operations and our ability to continue as a going concern.

 We have incurred negative cash flows from operations since inception, and have expended, and expect to continue to expend in the future, substantial funds to complete our planned product development efforts.
-Since inception, our expenses have significantly exceeded revenues, resulting in an accumulated deficit as of March 31, 2011 of \$253,472,000.
+Since inception, our expenses have significantly exceeded revenues, resulting in an accumulated deficit as of June 30, 2011 of \$255,178,000.
 We expect that our capital resources will be adequate to fund our current level of operations into the first quarter of 2012.
-We are a party to a \$5.5 million promissory note due on September 13, 2011.
-While our plan is to extend the due date of this note, if we are unable to do so we may not have sufficient capital to continue our operations.
+We are a party to a \$5.5 million convertible note due on September 13, 2011.
+On July 12, 2011, we announced we signed an agreement to restructure the outstanding \$5.5 million convertible note.
 However, our ability to fund operations over this time could change significantly depending upon changes to future operational funding obligations or capital expenditures.
 As a result, we are required to seek additional financing sources within the next twelve months.
 We cannot assure you that we will ever be able to generate significant product revenue or achieve or sustain profitability.